Annual Governance Statement

-Belvedere Infant and Nursery School’s governing body is made up of nine governors who represent the school’s staff, parents, the Local Authority, and the community.
+Belvedere Infant and Nursery School’s governing body is made up of 6 governors who represent the school’s staff, parents, the Local Authority, and the community.
 So that you can get to know your governing body a little more, individual governors have provided some information about themselves.

 Mr Adam Thorogood

 I have a background in finance and having worked across various industries and countries for the last 20 years I wanted to use that experience to benefit the children who attend this wonderful school, and so becoming a school governor gave me that opportunity.
 It is important for me, having children myself, that I do whatever I can to ensure that the children are happy and enthusiastic to learn in a safe school environment and as a member of the board of Governors, I feel privileged to have such a responsibility working with this great and diverse team.